-Under health and fitness you might want to lose 5lb by March 2017; you might want to add weights into your workout routine at least twice a week; you might plan to reduce coffee consumption to 2 per day.
+Under health and fitness you might want to lose 5lb by March next year; you might want to add weights into your workout routine at least twice a week; you might plan to reduce coffee consumption to 2 per day.
 Etc.

 Under Vacation you should really give some thought about where you would like to go this year.
 It could be to enjoy the cottage at least 12 weekends, or plan a weekend getaway without the kids; or take a 2 week vacation somewhere exotic etc.